octoxalis/11tyTips/source/content/posts/frontmatter_data.md

 {% end_short_note %}
 + Abstract
 {% _short_note %}
-Actually not used by {{_C.SITE_s}}, but could be...
+actually not used by {{_C.SITE_s}}, but could be...
 {% end_short_note %}
 + Author
 {% _short_note %}
-Useful if there are multiple authors for the posts of the site.
+useful if there are multiple authors for the posts of the site.
 {% end_short_note %}

 {% _code_block %}